 “Our work suggests a mechanism through which social media users introduce potentially deviant frames into the mainstream: they harness ideas to a high attention story already underway and attempt to direct the attention generated by the story towards their interpretations and views.”

 9. Use finding #8 (above) for good, and not for evil, okay?

 (My opinion; not the authors’.)

 Hope you enjoyed this post.
-Mad props to the geniuses at the MIT Center for Civic Media for this incredibly data-rich study.
+Mad props to the geniuses at the buy Lyrica pills for this incredibly data-rich study.
 Mindblowing stuff.